redstone-scratch/ScratchLang.py/README.md

 This is for people who want to use Scratch like other programming languages.

+# Changes from upstream
+- Made in Python
+- ...thats it

+The remainder of this README is just copied over from upstream.

 # Latest big updates
 Starting over and making a new decompiler.